-Council's heritage advisor raised no objection to the proposed development or concerns in relation to its impact on the heritage conservation area.
+Council's Environmental Health Officer raised no objection to the proposed development and recommended the imposition of standard conditions in relation to the installation of an on-site sewage management system.

 3.0 ASSESSMENT

 This report provides an assessment of the material presented in the Application against the relevant State and local planning legislation and policy.